chapmanjacobd/library/README.md

     lt -l inf            # listen to songs indefinitely lt -s infinite       # listen to songs from the band infinite

-If that's confusing (or if you are trying to load 4 billion files) you could always use your shell:
+If that is confusing (or if you are trying to load 4 billion files) you could always use your shell:

     function repeat
         while $argv